joonhocho/proptypes-parser/README.md

 It uses GraphQL schema like syntax to define PropTypes in string.

-It also allows Type Composition via named definitions!
+It also allows Type Composition via named definitions and spread operator `...`!

 ### Install